ERPLibre/ERPLibre/doc/DEVELOPMENT.md

 ```

 ## Develop in Odoo repository
-You need to remove
-> clone-depth="1"

-from
-> ./manifest/default.dev.xml

-file to be able to commit and push.
+You need to remove `clone-depth="10"` from `./manifest/default.dev.xml` in order to be able to commit and push.
-Commit temporary and regenerate with
+Make a temporary commit and regenerate with `./script/install_locally_dev.sh`
-> ./script/install_locally_dev.sh

-## Fork project to create a new project independent of ERPLibre (deprecated)
+## Fork project to create a new project independent from ERPLibre (deprecated)
 ERPLibre was created by this script.
 It's now deprecated.
 Use this script when you need to fork directly from the original source.
 Don't use this script if you want to update from ERPLibre and follow mainstream development.